Paying taxes is a way of life. You’re legally required to pay them so you can stay in good standing with federal, state and local governments.

 - To claim a refund if there is one due to you

 - To avoid issues when applying for a loan, such as for the purchase of a home

-Having to pay back taxes may be causing a wave of emotions and frustration, but it is required by law.
-Also, dealing with the problem can bring a sense of relief.
+Having to pay back taxes may cause a wave of emotions and frustration, but it is required by law.
+And, dealing with the problem can bring a sense of relief.
 Here are five basic steps to take: